emergesource/resume/resume.md

 * Influenced internal process changes to ci/cd pipelines that are now widely accepted across the entire company
 * Provided improvements to aging solr implementation
-* Lead a team through the design and development of a domain enduser admin application that showcased a new to Tucows frontend stack featuring React & Flux
+* Lead a team through the design and development of a domain admin application that showcased a new to frontend stack featuring React/Flux, which later evolved to vuejs/vuext and is now the basis for modern UI work at Tucows
 * Contributed to OpenSRS Domain Platform shim that allowed Tucows to ingest 1.5 million domains from MelbourneIT acquisition
 * Collaborated with Automattic/Wordpress team on OpenSRS Domains Platform integration,